p0lar/produkt-23/README.md

 * RAW data from a file (read bits on the first line) or stdin
 * Sigrok csv data
-* Cheap MSR-100 (or similar) 3-track magnetics card reader via USB.
+* Cheap MSR-100 (or similar) 3-track magnetic card reader via USB.
 In case you've no US keyboard on site, a remapping from US keyboard scancodes exist to retrieve the correct data (Some cheap readers disregard the USB-HID scancodes).
 * Arduino based magnetic card reader via serial port

 # Decoding data